richardgil643/Geocode_API_Consumption/README.md

 # Geocode_API_Consumption
-This is a python script that using latitude longitude information consumes an API to get the address associated
+This is a python script that recive as parameter the latitude and longitude information of a particular spot and  consumes an API to get the address associated.